 MLT 283.
-Beyond the Sunny Paradise: Literature and Politics in the Caribbean (Not offered 2008-09).
+Beyond the Sunny Paradise: Literature and Politics in the Caribbean (Not offered 2009-10).
 An interdisciplinary study of Caribbean literature focusing on the political history of the region from 1898 to the present.
 Pan-Caribbean literary survey (Alvarez, Arenas, Bosch, Cartagena-Portalatin, Zobel, Danticat, Ferre, Kincaid, Naipaul, Santos-Febres, Ana Lydia Vega, among others).
 Besides the literary texts, films and substantive readings will contribute to an examination of five main topics: Legacies of Colonialism; Race and Ethnicity; Constructed Identities; U.S. Dominance and Interventionism; and Caribbean Diaspora.
-GenEd: CDLA, CDAA
+GenEd: HuL, LCC

 MLT 284.
-Popular Religion and Politics in Latin America (Fall; Mosquera).
+Popular Religion and Politics in Latin America (Not offered 2009-10).
 In this course we will examine the connection between politics and popular religions in Latin America, taking a critical view of several of their manifestations without losing track of the language and "sciences" historically used to describe them.
-We will engage biblical, anthropological, videographic, ethno-historical and cultural theory texts as well as oral histories and collective memories.
+We will engage biblical, anthropological, videographic, ethnohistorical and cultural theory texts as well as oral histories and collective memories.
 The final goal is to tease out those ideas that have traditionally defined the terms in which we understand and explain the "popular" in religious behavior; to understand better the conflicted relationship between "popular" cultural and institutional spaces; and finally to understand why the evolution of popular religions in Latin America cannot be examined without also taking into account their political economy.
-GenEd: CDLA, CDAA
+GenEd: LCC

 MLT 285.
-From Virgin to Sex Goddess: Re-Envisioning the Chicana Experience Through Art and

-Literature (Also WGS 285) (Not offered 2008-09).
+From Virgin to Sex Goddess: Re-Envisioning the Chicana Experience Through Art and Literature (Not offered 2009-10).
 In "Guadalupe the Sex Goddess," Sandra Cisneros gives the Virgin of Guadalupe an "extreme makeover."
 She undresses the sacred image and envelops her in a cloak of contemporary sexual politics.
-In the same vein, other Chicana artists and writers reexamine, re-present, and re-write traditional practices to define the experience of the Mexican-American woman in the late 20th century.
+In the same vein, other Chicana artists and writers re-examine, re-present, and re-write traditional practices to define the experience of the Mexican-American woman in the late 20th century.
 This course presents students with the resisting and affirming powers of Chicana works of art.
 It introduces them to the Mexican-American civil rights movement and to myths and archetypes in order to allow for a reevaluation of gender identities through installation art, muralism, poster art, and painting.
 Issues of sexuality, language, ethnicity, race, and class will be examined through these visual art forms as well as in narratives and essays by authors as influential as Ana Castillo, Gloria Anzaldúa, Tey Diana Rebolledo, and, of course, the creator of the sex goddess herself, Sandra Cisneros.
-GenEd: AM-C, AM-L, CDLA
+GenEd: HuL, LCC

 MLT 286T.
-Gender and Identity in Contemporary Brazilian Cinema (Also WGS 286T) (Not offered 2008-09).
+Gender and Identity in Contemporary Brazilian Cinema (Not offered 2009-10).
 This course offers an interdisciplinary study of contemporary Brazilian cinema focusing on issues of representation, reception and spectatorship, and construction of (national, cultural, gender, and racial) identity.
 Besides the films, reviews and substantive readings will contribute to an examination of five main topics: 1) Constructions of Gender; 2) Representations of National Identity; 3) Race and Class; 4) Queer Images; and, 5) Imagining Marginality.
 All films studied in class will link two or more of these topics.
-GenEd: CDLA
+GenEd: LCC

 MLT 287.
-Filming Margins: Cinema Verité and Social Realism in Latin America (Not offered 2008-09).
+Filming Margins: Cinema Verité and Social Realism in Latin America (Not offered 2009-10).
 This course studies different styles of documentary and realist film making from Latin America.
 It looks critically and with a "film-eye" at the aesthetics and socio-political meanings of conventional and experimental documentary films dealing with marginalized peoples and their representation, such as Buñuel's Los Olvidados (1950), Hector Babenco's Pixote (1981) and Fernando Meirelles' City of God (2002), and others.
-GenEd: CDLA
+GenEd: LCC